-Miranda Lutzow currently serves as Administrative Services Director for the City of Waterford, California where she brings best practices and strategic approaches to the human resources, city clerk, information technology and utility billing functions.
-Miranda’s 17 years of broad private and public sector experience includes oversight of the election redistricting process, facilitating the development of a 16.9 acre parcel recreational use master plan, and implementing innovative performance evaluation and learning management systems.
+Miranda’s 17 years of broad private and public sector experience includes oversight of the election redistricting process, oversight of the Prop 218 process, creation and adoption of financial controls, facilitating the development of a 16.9 acre parcel recreational use master plan, and implementing innovative performance evaluation and learning management systems.

 Miranda’s progressively responsible work experience drives her passion for developing leaders and building organizational capacity.
 Throughout her career in local government, Miranda has been active in, and held leadership roles with organizations that support professional development and growth, including Municipal Management Association of Northern California (MMANC) and International City/County Management Association (ICMA).
 She was a founding member of the Merced Satellite Rotary Club for young professionals and serves as a member of many other professional, civic and non-profit entities including the League of California Cities (LCC) Personnel and Employee Relations Department and Women Leading Government (WLG).